Parliamentary Under-Secretary of State for Space, Cyber and Regulatory Reform

-The parliamentary under-secretary of state for digital economy is a junior position in the Department for Science, Innovation and Technology in the British government.
-The post is currently held by Liz Lloyd.
+The parliamentary under-secretary of state for space, cyber and regulatory reform is a junior position jointly in the Department for Business, Innovation, Science and Trade and the Department for Digital, Culture, Media and Sport in the British government.
+The post is currently held by Liz Lloyd, Baroness Lloyd of Effra.

 History

 Between 2021 and 2024 the role was known as parliamentary under-secretary of state for Tech and the Digital Economy.
 The position was originally part of the Department for Digital, Culture, Media and Sport but was moved to the newly created Department for Science, Innovation and Technology in the February 2023 cabinet reshuffle.

 Responsibilities

 The minister has responsibility of the following policy areas: